 If you want to go to the Bluebird Cafe, the early show at 6 or 6:30 is always a good bet and free with a $7 minimum at a table.
 Booking in advance has become a necessity since the TV show NASHVILLE has made the 'Bird crazy popular.
 Go to their website (add cafe to Bluebird) to learn how to make reservations.
 If they start taking reservations at 8am on a particular day for the following week, get online 5 or 10 minutes early and you will be placed in a random cue.
 Do not hesitate by deciding what table.
 It can be sold out in minutes!

 If you have a young singer/songwriter in the family, check out Two Old Hippies ain the Gulch.
 There's a charming under-16 open mike at Two Old Hippies at 1pm Sundays.
 We just saw Lennon and Maizy from NASHVILLE play there.
 There’s also a free shuttle to Downtown from the Gulch.

 Guests interested in staying longer than a week should let me know as much as possible about their situation first.
-Most guests prefer to take advantage of the many great coffee shops and restaurants in Nashville (many within walking distance), but the full downstairs kitchen is not technically part of the rental but I'm an easy-going guy and there is some flexibility.
+Most guests prefer to take advantage of the many great coffee shops and restaurants in Nashville (many within walking distance), but the full downstairs kitchen is available for preparing light meals.

 AIRBNB courtesy.
 If you're new to AIRBNB please upload a photo and brief profile.
 You know a lot about me.
 We'd all like to know a little about you.
 At least let me know a little about your visit.
 If you're going to cancel, that's fine, but please drop a note with a brief explanation, even if just to say: "Sorry, we decided on another place."
 It's all about communication.